Browser does not support script.

 Your learning will focus on applying your theoretical knowledge to language data.
 This will help you explain how linguistic concepts and issues apply to everyday situations and the classroom.

-As you progress through your degree you will explore more varied and complex theories of linguistics and teaching language.
+As you progress through your degree you will explore more varied and complex theories of linguistics and language teaching.
 You can use our specialist linguistics lab to analyse linguistic data and apply your theoretical knowledge to everyday examples of language use.
 You can choose to specialise in different areas of linguistic study.
 This could include an exploration of:

 • Language, gender and sexuality